wu-yun/OS_FrontendMaster-dl/README.md

 ### TODOs

+As always, PR of any kind is welcomed! :rocket:

-- [ ] Support better exception handling
+1. [ ] Support better exception handling
+1. [ ] Add more tests
+1. [ ] Decouple page element and crawler logic
-- [ ] Support Window OS
+1. [ ] Support Window OS
-- [ ] Support download all available courses
+1. [ ] Support download all available courses
-- [ ] Switch to `setuptools`
+1. [ ] Switch to `setuptools`
-- [ ] Switch to head-less browser
+1. [ ] Switch to headless browser (e.g. PhantomJS)

-As always PR of any kind is always welcomed! :rocket:

 ### LICENSE